balderdashy/sails-mongo/README.md

 Visit [Models & ORM](http://sailsjs.com/docs/concepts/models-and-orm) in the docs for more information about using models, datastores, and adapters in your app/microservice.

-### sails-mongo backward compatibility
+### sails-mongo breaking compatibility issues

 Since the latest node mongodb drivers, the internal `connection` method now returns a client instead of a database.
 From now on, `manager` is the MongoClient.
-If you want it to return the database configured as in previous versions, set `legacyManager: true` as one of your options.

-As a fallback mechanism, the client is returned as an `_client` attribute.
+To get the database, you have to call the method [`db`](http://mongodb.github.io/node-mongodb-native/3.1/api/MongoClient.html#db) on the manager (MongoClient).

 ## TODO
 - Support multiple protocol